-Panel Member #3 Modest to low criterion related validity and the authors only test on aspect of validity.
+Panel Member #3 Interesting criterion related validity evidence, but authors only test on aspect of validity.

 Panel Member #4 A demonstration of an implicit quality construct is the lowest level of empirical validity testing or validity maturity level 0.
 To demonstrate a moderate level, the developer must show an empirical association between the explicit quality construct and the material outcome.
-The EDAC correlation might be informative if ED visits and observation bed stays were assessed separately from readmissions with an associated behavioral hypothesis.

 Panel Member #5 Developer demonstrated an effort to risk adjust measure to create valid measure score.
-Very low inter-decile distribution across Providers may be a problem in discriminating among Providers.
+Very low inter-decile distribution may be a problem in discriminating among Providers.
 I have a personal bias against using the RSRR approach (described in S.14) comparing the "predicted" to the "expected" Provider rates because both values are dependent upon the quality (power and specificity) of the regression models.
 However, the RSRR methodology has been deemed acceptable by SMP by consensus and I will abide by that decision.